EU references in FSA guidance documents

 Complex equipment such as vacuum packing machines, slicers and mincers shouldn’t be used for both raw and ready-to-eat food during a normal business day.

-If you are changing the use of the machine from raw to ready-to-eat foods, the machines need to be dismantled and all surfaces cleaned and disinfected.
+If you are changing the use of the machine from raw to ready-to-eat foods, the machines need to be dismantled and all surfaces cleaned and effectively disinfected.

 This guide gives further information about the use of complex equipment.
 There is a separate guide for re-commissioning vacuum packers.